matthewjhenry/old_website/_posts/2019-02-19-Why-Arctic-Amplification.md

 <p>The figure above is a schematic representation of the temperature dependence of infrared radiation.
 The Stefan-Boltzmann law lets us link the energy radiated by Earth $($mostly in the infrared spectrum$)$ and its temperature : $E=\sigma T^4$ where $\sigma$ is a constant.
 As illustrated in the figure, a cold body needs a higher increase in temperature to reach the same increase in radiation than a warm body.
 This is caused by the concavity of the curve, or its nonlinearity.
 Since the high latitudes are colder than the rest of the planet, this is thought to be a cause for polar amplification.</p>

-<p>My <a href='https://journals.ametsoc.org/doi/10.1175/JCLI-D-17-0603.1'>first PhD project</a> consisted in testing how important this mechanism is.
-We used an idealized atmospheric gray radiation model with aquaplanet surface boundary condition $($just ocean, no continents$)$, no clouds and no sea ice.
+<p>My <a href='https://journals.ametsoc.org/doi/10.1175/JCLI-D-17-0603.1'>first PhD project</a> consisted in testing how important this mechanism is for arctic amplification.
+We used an idealized atmospheric gray radiation model with aquaplanet surface boundary condition $($no continents$)$, no clouds and no sea ice$($<a href='https://journals.ametsoc.org/doi/full/10.1175/JAS3753.1'>Frierson et al. $($2006$)$</a>$)$.
 We simply replaced $E=\sigma T^4$ by $E=A + BT$ in the radiation code so that the increase in temperature necessary to increase the OLR is the same for all initial temperatures.
 This had no effect on the pattern of surface air warming as other factors such as atmospheric energy transport and lapse rate feedback changed to compensate.
 However, we did find that the $E=\sigma T^4$ nonlinearity affects the vertical structure of warming.</p>

 <h3>Atmospheric energy transport</h3>